-There is a per semester activity fee for preschoolers and toddlers to cover our Enrichment Activities such as Spanish, Music, Literature, Yoga, and Stretch n Grow.
+There is a per semester activity fee (3 times per year) to cover our Enrichment Activities such as Spanish, Music, Literature, Yoga, and Stretch n Grow.
 A "semester" is defined as September through December, January through May, and June through August.